 - Conquering Addiction

 You have been trying to break that bad habit for so long without success, yet it can be easily fought using the meditation technique.
-When you are high from whatever substance you are addicted to, the prefrontal cortex is stimulated, and once the substance is out of the system, the prefrontal cortex is under-active.
-Meditation assists your brain to be in a natural high without the need for drugs or addictive substances.
+When you are high from whatever substance you are addicted to, the prefrontal cortex is stimulated, and once the substance is out of the system, the prefrontal cortex is underactive.
+Meditation assists your brain to be at a natural high without the need for drugs or addictive substances.
 The practice does so by supercharging the brain with endorphins, a chemical that works like opioids in causing euphoria.

 - Improved Memory and Concentration